-For right now, I’m going to use my past experience to present the Dividends Diversify wealth building rules.
+For right now, I’m going to use my past experience to present the Dividends Diversify personal finance wealth building rules.
 I have an entire blog category of posts here at Dividends Diversify called Building Wealth.
 Therefore, I must know something about it.
 Or, at least I pretend to.

 #1 – WHAT’S YOUR WHY?

 - Provide security for and spend more time with your family

 - Travel the world

 - Volunteer for a cause that is important to you

 Those are just a few suggestions.
 There is no wrong answer.
 It is all up to you.
 After all, it is your life.
 Just remember, if you can visualize and want it bad enough, you can achieve it.

 For me, I wanted freedom.
 As I hit my early 40’s, career stress and work fatigue started to settle in.
 I felt like I was leaving part of life “on the table”.
 And, I wanted my life back.
 I wanted the freedom to do what I wanted, when I wanted to.